-Should the Pirates Look Beyond Rendon and Cole?
+Should the Pirates consider someone other than Rendon or Cole?

 There have been a lot of concerns brought up about Anthony Rendon this year.
 The Rice third baseman - or should I say designated hitter, since he hasn't played much third base this year - is hitting for a .350/.552/.552 line, with the main downside being a lack of power (4 homers in 143 at-bats).